£150,000 Mortgage : Monthly Repayments & Income Requirements

 The below table shows how much impact the interest rate and term of your mortgage can have on your repayments.

-For the purpose of this table we are assuming the interest rate stays the same for the full length of the mortgage.
-Interest rates can change if you decide to remortgage to a different rate or move from either a fixed or discounted deal to the lender’s standard variable rate (SVR).
+For the purpose of this table, we assume the interest rate stays the same for the full length of the mortgage.
+Interest rates can change if you remortgage to a different rate or move from a fixed or discounted deal to the lender’s standard variable rate (SVR).

-With the Bank of England base rate currently at 5.25% and the average mortgage rates between 5%-6% the repayment figures under these columns would be the most realistic at present.
-However, as the base rate comes back down in the future then mortgage lenders should follow suit and reduce their rates too.
+With the Bank of England base rate currently at 5.25% (April 2024) and the average mortgage rates between 5%-6% the repayment figures under these columns would be the most realistic.
+However, as the base rate falls in the future, mortgage lenders should follow suit and reduce their rates too.

 The mortgage term and interest rates that you qualify for will depend on a range of factors that could impact upon your repayments – both directly and indirectly – such as:

 The older you are, the shorter the term is likely to be.
-However, not all lenders apply maximum age limits, so if you’re an older borrower, it may still be possible to achieve the term you want with the right lender.
+However, not all lenders apply maximum age limits, so if you’re an older borrower, you might be able to achieve the term you want with the right lender.
 Alternatively, you can look at equity release products, which are intended for over 55s.

-Income type: If you’re a PAYE earner, you may get slightly better rates on the high street than self-employed applicants, as lenders consider your income to be more stable.
-If you’re self-employed, however, don’t worry, as there are plenty of lenders that specialise in self-employed mortgages, who will offer you competitive rates.
+If you’re a PAYE earner, you may get slightly better rates on the high street than self-employed applicants, as lenders consider your income to be more stable.
+If you’re self-employed, however, don’t worry, plenty of lenders specialise in self-employed mortgages and will offer you competitive rates.

-Type of property: As lending is all about risk, even certain property types can be considered riskier than others, meaning you’re likely to be offered less competitive rates if you buy a property of non-standard construction or a second home, as they are both seen as riskier purchases.
+As lending is all about risk, even certain property types can be considered riskier than others.
+You’re likely to be offered less competitive rates if you buy a property of non-standard construction or a second home, as they are both deemed riskier purchases.

-A non-standard construction could be viewed by a lender as risky because it may be harder to sell in the event of a repossession, whereas a second home could be risky as it may overstretch the applicant’s finances.
+A non-standard construction could be viewed by a lender as risky because it may be harder to sell in the event of a repossession.
+Purchasing a second home could be risky as it may overstretch the applicant’s finances.

 When arranging a mortgage, it’s important to bear in mind that the monthly repayments will not be your only outgoing.
-There are a number of other costs involved with the arrangement of a mortgage, as well as the ongoing costs of home ownership to consider when planning your budget.
+There are several other costs involved with the arrangement of a mortgage, as well as the ongoing costs of home ownership to consider when planning your budget.

 Below, we’ve listed some of the costs you’ll need to consider:

-If you decide to use the services of a mortgage broker their fees will also need to be taken into account.
+• Broker fees: If you decide to use the services of a mortgage broker their fees will also need to be taken into account.
 The amount will depend on the complexity of the application.
-Typically, a mortgage broker will either ask for a flat fee – usually between £500-£1,000 or a percentage of the amount borrowed – usually between 0.5%-1%.
+Typically, a mortgage broker will ask for a flat fee – usually between £500-£1,000 or a percentage of the amount borrowed – usually between 0.5%-1%.

-Finding a mortgage broker with the exact experience you’re looking for is not always simple, but our broker matching service does the hard work for you.
-No matter whether you’re concerned about self-employment, age, adverse credit, or you’re looking to buy a less traditional property, such as a timber-framed building, we’ll be able to pair you with a broker who has the most knowledge in the area you need.
+Finding a mortgage broker with the exact experience you’re looking for is not always simple, but our broker-matching service does the hard work for you.
+Whether you’re concerned about self-employment, age, adverse credit, or you’re looking to buy a less traditional property, such as a timber-framed building, we’ll be able to pair you with a broker who has the most knowledge in the area you need.

-Every broker we work with provides an initial consultation completely free of charge, and you’ll only pay beyond that if they’re able to secure you a mortgage.
+Every broker we work with provides an initial consultation completely free of charge, and you’ll only pay beyond that if they secure you a mortgage.
 Call now on 0808 189 2301 or make an enquiry, to take advantage of our free 5-star matching service.

 About the author